What is plain English?

 Writing in plain English means using language that’s simple and a style that’s clear and easy to understand.
 It means steering away from jargon, complicated words and acronyms.
 Plain English writers try not to use six words when one will do.
 And that’s a lot harder to do than it seems!

-- Fewer queries and complaints from customers
+- You’ll receive fewer queries and complaints from clients

-- Less chance of being misunderstood
+- There’s less chance of being misunderstood

 Plain English increases confidence in your company